weaveworks/weave-gitops-private/docs/rfcs/promotion-markers/README.md

 1. Discover the helm release manifest to promote: it will use `spec.promotion.pull-request.match` to determine the resources matching by label or annotation.
 2. Discover the field to promote: not required as we could resolve it via the schema `spec.chart.spec.version`.

+##### Evaluation

+__Pros__

+- Resolution leverages a kubernetes-native metadata solution based on labels or annotations so well understood by kubernetes users and supported by standard tooling.

+__Cons__

+- Application manifests does need to know about pipelines.
+- Resolution logic split between pipeline and application manifests.

 ## Implementation History